Apprenticeships (England only)

 About apprenticeships

-Apprenticeships offer opportunities to work and study simultaneously, so you can earn an income while training to become a qualified speech and language therapist (SLT).
+Apprenticeships offer an opportunity to work and study simultaneously, so you can earn an income while training to become a qualified speech and language therapist (SLT).

-To become an apprentice you will first need to find an employer who has a vacancy for an SLT apprentice.
-This may be your current employer or a new one.
-Your employer will then work with a university to secure places for apprentices.
-You cannot apply direct to universities for an SLT apprenticeship.
+To become an apprentice, you first need to secure a position with an employer who has an SLT apprenticeship vacancy.
+This could be your current employer or a new one.
+Once employed, your employer will collaborate with a university to arrange your training.
+You cannot apply directly to universities for an apprenticeship.

 Key features of apprenticeships

-• Provide a mix of work-based and academic-based learning.
+- Provides a mix of work-based and academic-based learning

-• Align with HCPC requirements for eligibility to register to practice as an SLT in the UK and to use the protected title.
+- Aligns with HCPC requirements for eligibility to register to practice as an SLT in the UK.

 How do apprenticeships work?